Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 🍽️ Must-Try: Farm-to-table restaurants, cherry pie at Grand Traverse Pie Company

-Good to Know: Great base camp for day trips to Sleeping Bear Dunes and Leelanau Peninsula
+Good to Know: Great base camp for day trips to Sleeping Bear Dunes and the Leelanau Peninsula

-Pristine sandy beach and clear blue water at Good Hart along the Lake Michigan shoreline in northern Michigan
+Pristine sandy beach and clear blue water at Good Hart on the Lake Michigan shoreline in northern Michigan

 Beach at Good Hart